Community Groups

 WHEN/WHERE: 6:00 - 7:30 every-other Friday evening at the Goodrich home in downtown Kalamazoo.

 Pizza is provided with an optional $5 donated contribution.
 Families are welcome to bring children.
 Click the image above or here to sign up!
-Contact Alice Goodrich for more information at alice.n.goodrich@gmail.com.
+Contact Alice Goodrich for more information.